cerebralnomad/Recipe-Scribe/README.md

 should be the root directory of your recipe folder.
 Not setting this will cause the save dialog to default to the program folder and require unnecessary navigation to the desired directory to save the first file each session.
+This is required to be set for the search function to work.

 Fill out the recipe title, the ingredients, and the directions in the main window.
 Use File>Save or Ctrl+s to save.